mainmatter/playbook/development-process/README.md

 The purpose of the iteration preparation phase is to define the tasks that are most relevant to be worked on during the next iteration.
-The tasks assigned to an iteration should reflect **all** the upcoming work, not only feature work - in particular they should reflect design and UX work but purely technical tasks like refactorings as well.
+The tasks assigned to an iteration should reflect **all** the upcoming work, not only feature work - in particular they should reflect design and UX work but also purely technical tasks like refactorings as well.
 The prepared tasks will then be presented to the team as part of the planning meeting that kicks the iteration off.
 In order to prepare these tasks, the iteration lead synchronizes with the